-I have been fascinated with lightening for many years and it’s one of those elusive portfolio photographs I have been chasing for a long time.
+I have been fascinated with Thunderstorms and Lightning Photography for many years and it’s one of those elusive portfolio photographs I have been chasing for a long time.

 This year I am determined to get the shot I have always dreamed of and have come very close several times.
 As frustrating and disappointing failure can make us feel, failure is what makes us better photographers.